 Embedded foxtails are painful.
 Your dog may have an embedded foxtail or similar barbed awn if you see these symptoms:

-- Frequent sneezing and nasal discharge, repetitive sneezing and coughing.
+- Frequent sneezing and nasal discharge, as well as repetitive coughing

 - Keep your yard clear of foxtails and other tall grasses.